JohnNilsson/johnnilsson.github.io/_posts/2010-09-26-xbmc-on-zotac-zbox-hd-id11.markdown

 In total this gives med a full HD-capable HTPC for roughly 2500 SEK

-Now actually installing XBMC on this thing proved to be somehwat harder than anticipated so here's what I did to get everything installed.
+Actually installing XBMC on this thing proved to be somehwat harder than anticipated so here's what I did to get everything installed.

 ## Installing XBMC

 XBMC and [XBMCFreak] release live systems as ISO-images that can be put on a CD or USB stick for booting into a live XBMC-system.
 XBMCFreak aims to make these images work with ION-base systems such as the HD-ID11.
-I haven't had much luck with eith of them though.
+I haven't had much luck with either of them though out of the box.

 First obstacle has been actually getting a bootable USB-stick.
 I've tried a couple of tools that claimed to be capable of turning andy ISO of a live system into a bootable USB.
-None did an impressive job on the XBMC ISOs though.
-Stargin from a pure Ubuntu system might work though.
+None did an impressive job on the XBMC ISOs.
+Starting from a pure Ubuntu system might work though.

 In the end I used XBMCFreaks special [USB edition].
 However if I were to do it again I would probably start from a stock Ubuntu ISO.
 Upgrading from Lucid to Maverick while keeping the xbmc-live package intact provided some challenge.